학교 2013 / School 5

 Jung SooJin

 In a class full of large personalities, Jung SooJin played a student who always felt overlooked and ignored, even by her own friends.
 And unlike most of the troubled kids in this show, she was one of few who starved for attention in a quiet way.
 Hers was the kind of sad story most readily sympathetic, it was easy to see how the quiet ones could feel ignored in the daily grind, enduring the simple woes until one day those small sadnesses build up to become a big emotional explosion.
-Her type of sadness, the small depressions, are the sorts that can go unnoticed until it’s too late.
+Her type of sadness, the small depressions, are the sorts that can go unnoticed until it’s too late.what made me disappointed

 Until the very end, I still wanted a story that involved more of the two girls Park SeYoung and Ryu HyoYoung.
 Both young ladies were infinitely wonderful to watch.
 Park’s studious and serious young woman was a great center for all the mayhem her classmates caused, and one that was a good match for Lee JongSuk.